jimkts/Greek-Word-Embeddings/README.md

 * iter = 20

 # FastText
 Python implementation of FastText with Gensim.
-The parameters of the FastText model that training are:
+The parameters of the FastText model that trained are:
 * size = 250
 * window = 5
 * min count = 10